 When you smell something through your nostrils, the brain registers these sensations as coming from the nose, while smells perceived through the back of the throat activate parts of the brain associated with signals from the mouth.
 Since much of taste is odor traveling to olfactory receptors in your brain, it makes sense that you won’t taste much at all if you can’t smell.
 If you are unable to smell for reasons that include head colds, smoking cigarettes, side effects of medications, or a broken nose, olfactory receptors may either be too damaged, blocked, or inflamed to send their signals on up to your brain.

 Dedicated taste receptors in the brain have been found for each of the five basic tastes: sweet, sour, salty, bitter, and umami (savory).
-Recently, scientists outlined in the journal Nature how they were able to turn specific tastes “on” or “off” in mice, without introducing food, by stimulating and silencing neurons in the brains.
+In 2015, scientists outlined in the journal Nature how they were able to turn specific tastes on or off in mice, without introducing food, by stimulating and silencing neurons in the brains.
 For instance, when they stimulated neurons associated with “bitter,” mice made puckering expressions, and could still taste sweet, and vice versa.

-Most of us have had the unfortunate, mouth-puckering experience of drinking perfectly good orange juice after brushing our teeth only to have it taste more like unsweetened lemon juice.
+Most of us have had the experience of drinking perfectly good orange juice after brushing our teeth, only to have it taste more like unsweetened lemon juice.
 Taste buds, it turns out, are sensitive enough that certain compounds in foods and medicines can alter our ability to perceive one of the five common tastes.
 The foaming agent sodium lauryl/laureth sulfate in most toothpaste seems to temporarily suppress sweetness receptors.
 This isn't so unusual.
 A compound called cynarin in artichokes temporarily blocks your sweet receptors.
-Then, when you drink water, the cynarin is washed away, making your sweet receptors “wake up” and thus making the water taste sweet.
-A compound called miraculin, found in the Indian herb Gymnema sylvestre, toys with your sweet receptors in a similar way.
+Then, when you drink water, the cynarin is washed away, making your sweet receptors “wake up” so the water tastes sweet.
+A compound called miraculin, found in the herb Gymnema sylvestre, toys with your sweet receptors in a similar way.

 A study by Cornell University food scientists found that loud, noisy environments, such as when you’re traveling on an airplane, compromise your sense of taste.
 The study found that people traveling on airplanes had suppressed sweet receptors and enhanced umami receptors.
 The German airline Lufthansa confirmed that on flights, passengers ordered nearly as much tomato juice as beer.
 The study opens the door to new questions about how taste is influenced by more than our own internal circuitry, including our interactions with our environments.

-The picky eater may have a new excuse to turn down your homecooked meal: An extreme dislike of eggplant or sensitivity to the slightest hint of onion may mean you are a supertaster—one of 25 percent of people who have extra papillae in your tongue, in essence, a greater number of taste buds, thus receptors.
+If you’re a picky eater, you may have a new excuse for your extreme dislike of eggplant or sensitivity to the slightest hint of onion.
+You might be a supertaster—one of 25 percent of people who have extra papillae in your tongue.
+That means you have a greater number of taste buds, and thus more specific taste receptors.

-While your genetics may not explain your love of peanut butter and mayonnaise sandwiches or rocky road ice cream specifically, there may be code written into your DNA that accounts for your preference for sweet foods or your aversion to certain flavors.
-The first discovery of a genetic underpinning to taste came in 1931, when a chemist named Arthur Fox was working with powdered PTC (phenylthiocarbamide), and some of the compound blew into the air.
-One colleague found it to have a bitter taste, while Fox did not perceive this.
+While genetics may not fully explain your love of the KFC Double Down or lobster ice cream, there may be code written into your DNA that accounts for your preference for sweet foods or your aversion to certain flavors.
+The first discovery of a genetic underpinning to taste came in 1931, when chemist Arthur Fox was working with powdered PTC (phenylthiocarbamide), and some of the compound blew into the air.
+One colleague found it to have a bitter taste, while Fox did not perceive that.
 They conducted an experiment among friends and family and found wide variation in how (and whether) people perceived the flavor of the PTC to be bitter or tasteless.
 Geneticists later discovered that the perception of PTC flavor (similar to naturally occurring compounds) is based in a single gene, TAS2R38, that codes for a taste receptor on the tongue.
 In a 2005 study, researchers at the Monell Chemical Senses Center found that the version of this gene also predicted a child's preference for sweet foods.

-There may be no flavor more hotly debated or deeply loathed than the humble cilantro herb (also known as coriander).
-Entire websites such as IHateCilantro.com exist extolling dislike for the herb’s “soapy” or “perfumy” flavor, while those who like it simply think it gives a nice kick to their salsa.
-Researchers at the consumer genetics firm 23andMe identified two common genetic variants linked to people's “soap” perceptions.
+There may be no flavor more hotly debated or deeply loathed than the herb cilantro (also known as coriander).
+Entire websites, like IHateCilantro.com, complain about its “soapy” or “perfumy” flavor, while those who like it simply think it gives a nice kick to their salsa.
+Researchers at the consumer genetics company 23andMe identified two common genetic variants linked to people's “soap” perceptions.
 A follow-up study in a separate subset of customers confirmed the associations.
 The most compelling variant can be found within a cluster of olfactory receptor genes, which influence our sense of smell.
 One of those genes, OR6A2, encodes a receptor that is highly sensitive to aldehyde chemicals, which cilantro contains.

-Your urge for more hot fudge may have little to do with a lack of self-control; scientists believe that our yearning for sweets is a biological preference that may have been designed to ensure our survival.
+Your urge for more hot fudge may have little to do with a lack of self-control.
+Scientists think that our yearning for sweets is a biological preference that may have been designed to ensure our survival.
 The liking for sweet tastes in our ancient evolution may have ensured the acceptance of sweet-tasting foods, such as breast milk and vitamin-rich fruits.
 Moreover, recent research suggests that we crave sweets for their pain-reducing properties.